Ollie-Pearce/rustmc/README.md

 # High-level description of source

-- Mixer/GenMC
+The source code of our tool and our datasets are included in the docker image and public repository.
+It includes

-- Rust tool chain
+- The source code our adaptation of GenMC (Mixer)
-- Experiment 1, Loom tests
+- The source code of the Rust tool chain with selected inlined functions
-- Experiment 2, crates
+- The dataset for Experiment 1 (`experiment1_loom/loom-tests-ported/`)
-- Use cases from paper
+- The dataset for Experiment 2 (`experiment2_crates/verify_test_benchmarks/`)

----
+- Use cases from paper (`paper_use_cases/`)